Eter-NS/Memo-licious_Angular-app/README.md

 # Memo-licious

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5 and updated to version 17.3.1.

 ## The main idea behind the application